Should you run your screens in portrait or landscape orientation?

 It’s worth looking at how information is displayed on posters or on things such as conventional noticeboards.
 Even on a conventional noticeboard the notices tend to be portrait orientated.

-The image below shows how the same type of slide design looks on both types of screen.
-The one on the left has an obvious top to bottom text flow where the one of the right could be seen as a downwards zig zag or two independent columns.
+The image below shows how the same type of page design looks on both types of screen.
+The portrait screen on the left has an obvious top to bottom text flow where the one of the right could be seen as a downwards zig zag or two independent columns.

-If you have multiple screens and want the same content on all the screens then ideally they should all be mounted in the same orientation, otherwise you will have to create content for the two different orientations.
+If you want multiple screens keep them all in the same orientation otherwise you will have to produce content for both orientations.

 You’d also run the risk of sending differently formatted content to the wrong screens.